Skyscraper (musical)

 Skyscraper is a musical that ran on Broadway in 1965 and 1966.
 The book was written by Peter Stone, and the music by Jimmy Van Heusen with lyrics by Sammy Cahn.
 Based on the 1945 Elmer Rice play Dream Girl, the Broadway production starred Julie Harris in her first musical.

-Production
+Background

-Skyscraper opened on Broadway at the Lunt-Fontanne Theatre on November 13, 1965 and closed on June 11, 1966 after 248 performances and 22 previews.
+Skyscraper opened on Broadway at the Lunt-Fontanne Theatre on November 13, 1965, and closed on June 11, 1966, after 248 performances and 22 previews.
 The previews had begun in October.
 The musical was directed by Cy Feuer and choreographed by Michael Kidd.
 Prior to Broadway, the show was performed September 13 through Oct 15, 1965 at the Fisher Theater in Detroit.
 The cast included Julie Harris, Peter Marshall, and Charles Nelson Reilly.